-We are a research group in the Center for Neurobehavioral Genetics in the Department of Psychiatry and Biobehavioral Sciences in the Semel Institute part of the David Geffen School of Medicine at UCLA, and Computational Medicine.
-We are also affiliated with the Bioinformatics, Human Genetics and Medical Informatics PhD programs.
+We are a research group in the Center for Neurobehavioral Genetics in the Department of Psychiatry and Biobehavioral Sciences in the Semel Institute of the David Geffen School of Medicine at UCLA.
+We are also affiliated with the Departments of Human Genetics and Computational Medicine and the Bioinformatics, Human Genetics and Medical Informatics PhD programs.

 We study the genetics of severe mental illness.
 Specifically, we aim to characterize and predict psychiatric disease trajectories using genetic and high-dimensional phenotypic data resources, such as electronic health records.
 We have a special focus on studying genetic and environmental risk factors that contribute to the cause and course of illness in admixed Latin American populations.
 Through Misión Origen, we are creating a biobank for Severe Mental Illness, consisting of 100,000 participants from the Paisa region of Colombia.